Holographic BCFT with a Defect on the End-of-the-World Brane: BCFT on a Strip

-So far, the geometries we have considered have a defect only on the EOW brane.
+\textbf{Conical defect in the bulk.} So far, the geometries we have considered have a defect only on the EOW brane.
 We can construct more general geometries by including a bulk conical defect as well.
 First, we consider the metric \eqref{eq:metric}, and embed the EOW branes whose profiles are given by \eqref{eq:profile} with internal angle $\theta_{(1,2)}$.
-A bulk conical defect located at $\chi=1$ with deficit angle of $\Delta\phi$ can be introduced by identifying $\phi = \phi_0$ and $\phi = \phi_0 + \Delta\phi$ in the geometry \eqref{eq:metric}.
+A bulk conical defect located at $\chi=1$ with a deficit angle of $\Delta\phi$ can be introduced by identifying $\phi = \phi_0$ and $\phi = \phi_0 + \Delta\phi$ in the geometry \eqref{eq:metric}.
 Here, $\phi_0$ is chosen such that the region given by $\phi \in [\phi_0, \phi_0 + \Delta\phi_0]$ is contained within the spacetime $M$ which is bounded by EOW branes.
 This is possible if and only if

 The first condition $\TT_1, ~ \TT_2 > 0$ is required for $\chi = 1$ to be contained in the geometry, and the second condition prevents self-intersection of the EOW branes \cite{Geng:2021iyq}.
-For more recent analysis, see \cite{Kawamoto:2022etl, Kusuki:2021gpt, Kusuki:2022wns, Kusuki:2022ZZZ}.
+For more recent analysis, see \cite{Kawamoto:2022etl, Kusuki:2021gpt, Kusuki:2022wns, Kusuki:2022ozk, Numasawa:2022cni}.